wombleton/gitlaw-nz/acts/M/Misuse of Drugs Act 1975.md

     Schedule 2 Part 2 clause 1 **4-methylthioamphetamine**: inserted, on 30 May 2003, by [clause 5(3)][216] of the Misuse of Drugs (Changes to Controlled Drugs) Order 2003 (SR 2003/47).

-    Schedule 2 Part 2 clause 1 **Norpseudoephedrine**: substituted, on 2 September 1996, by section 7(2) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).
+    Schedule 2 Part 2 clause 1 **Norpseudoephedrine**: replaced, on 2 September 1996, by section 7(2) of the Misuse of Drugs Amendment Act 1996 (1996 No 133).

     Schedule 2 Part 2 clause 1 **Pseudoephedrine**: inserted, on 8 September 2011, by [section 8][218] of the Misuse of Drugs Amendment Act (No 2) 2011 (2011 No 54).